gnachman/iterm2-website/source/_includes/3.4/documentation-escape-codes.md

     OSC 1337 SetProfile=[new profile name] ST

 #### Copy to clipboard
+There are three ways to copy text to the clipboard for reasons that have been lost to history.

+**OSC 1337 CopyToClipboard**

+This method allows you to copy to various macOS-specific pasteboards.
+This is probably not useful to you unless you have very specialized needs.
+It is also the worst in terms of backwards compatibility because other terminals will simply display the text you wished to copy.

 To place text in the pasteboard:

     OSC 1337 ; CopyToClipboard=[clipboard name] ST